 The general rule in Connecticut is that a spouse is not required to allege or prove fault in order to obtain a divorce.
 A court is permitted to grant a divorce on the ground that the marriage has simply “broken down irretrievably with no reasonable prospect of reconciliation.”
 That being said, there are instances in which one party has caused the marriage to breakdown.
 Will a court take this into consideration?

 The answer is: yes.
 Although a spouse is not required to allege fault, it is permitted.
-If a party is able to prove that fault (e.g., adultery, physical or verbal abuse, drug or alcohol abuse), has contributed to the breakdown of the marriage, it may impact the division of marital property and/or alimony.
-Although many court decisions mention that fault has been alleged by one, or perhaps both spouses, judges usually find the parties equally responsible for the breakdown of the marriage.
+If a party is able to prove that fault (e.g., adultery, physical or verbal abuse, drug or alcohol abuse) has contributed to the breakdown of the marriage, it may impact the division of marital property and/or alimony.
+Although many court decisions mention that fault has been alleged, judges usually find the parties equally responsible for the breakdown of the marriage.

 Automatic Orders are restraining orders which go into effect at the outset of every divorce action in Connecticut.
 Automatic Orders become binding on the plaintiff (the person who files for the divorce) when the papers are filed with the clerk and are binding on the defendant spouse at the time the papers are served.
 The purpose of the automatic orders is to maintain the status quo with respect to both the parties’ finances and custody of the parties’ children.
 These orders serve to prevent the parties from emptying bank accounts, running up debts, or otherwise taking advantage of the other spouse while the divorce is pending.
 Since these orders are entered automatically (and since the defendant is notified of them as soon as he or she is served with the initial papers), neither party is required to file motions in court to prevent the other spouse from engaging in the prohibited conduct.
 The basic prohibitions set forth by the automatic orders prevent divorcing spouses from doing the following: